SturmEnte/barotraumgemeinde-control-panel/README.md

 ```
 - `listenHostname` the hostname the server will listen to.
 If it is not set, will 0.0.0.0 be used
 - `listenPort` is the port the server will listen to.
 If it is not set, will 3000 be used
 - `basePath` allows the server to work with reverse proxies.
-It will but the base url before redirects and resources on the site like css files.
+It will put the base url before redirects and resources on the site like css files.
 By default will none (equivalent to an empty string) be used
 - `password` is the desired password for accessing the dashboard.
 It has to be hashed and saltet with bcrypt.
 This has to be set
 - `sessions.expireIn` is the time in milliseconds a session can last at most.
 The default value for this is 1 hour (3600000 ms)
 - `session.tokenBytes` is the amount of bytes a session token consists of.
 The default value for this is 20